pablosaca/Shiny-App/README.md

 ```

 and navigate to `http://127.0.0.1:8000/` to see it live.
 On this page, a user can then submit different features from UI into the drop down and slider
-input field and get the predictions from the trained model in the form of probability of diabetes.
+input field and get the predictions from the trained model in the form of probability of annual earning more than 50k.

 [![Alt text](images/uned_image.png)](https://www.youtube.com/watch?v=oTc1yVZlrIU&t=4s)